opendatateam/udata/docs/getting-started.md

 You can now visit `dev.local:7000/` in your browser and start playing with your udata instance.

-For watching and building frontend assets, check the cdata repository documentation for the specific commands.
+For watching and building frontend assets, check the [cdata repository][cdata] documentation for the specific commands.

 !!! note "Tell us what you think"
     You are always welcome to tell us about your experience _installing udata_.